Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 #### A Note on the Evaluation Metrics

 We report some or all of the following metrics in our experiments.
-Each invocation of the `run_experiment_*.py` will log a summary of the results on the sender-side.
+Each invocation of the `<experiment_name>.sh` will log a summary of the results on the sender-side.

 * **Throughput**: Unidirectional (sender to receiver) aggregate throughput (in Gbps).
 * **Utilisation**: CPU utilisation (in percent (%)) on the sender-side and the receiver-side.